tacaswell/build_the_world/README.md

 1. xonsh
 2. c, c++, rust, and fortran compilers
-3. mongodb running on the local host (for logging and resuming the build) and pymongo available to xonsh.
+3. mongodb running on the local host (for logging and resuming the build) and pymongo available to xonsh
 4. pyyaml
 5. cmake
 6. npm